adavis46/writ350/about_this_course/syllabus.md

 ### Attendance Policy
 The university requires active participation during the first week of an online class in order to verify student attendance.
-You must complete the first week�s activities to avoid being administratively withdrawn from the course.
+You must complete the first week's activities to avoid being administratively withdrawn from the course.

 Active and informed participation in the course is expected and required.